gvwilson/sdxjs/gloss/index.md

 <dt id="alias" class="glossary">alias</dt>
 <dd class="glossary">A second or subsequent reference to the same object.
 Aliases are useful, but increase the cognitive load on readers who have to remember that all these names refer to the same thing.</dd>
 <dt id="anonymous_function" class="glossary">anonymous function</dt>
 <dd class="glossary">A function that has not been assigned a name.
 Anonymous functions are usually quite short, and are usually defined where they are used, e.g., as callbacks.
-In <g key="python">Python</g>, these are called lambda functions and are created through use of the lambda reserved word.</dd>
+In Python, these are called lambda functions and are created through use of the lambda reserved word.</dd>
-<dt id="abi" class="glossary">Application Binary Interface (ABI)</dt>
-<dd class="glossary">The low-level layout that a piece of software must have to work on a particular kind of machine.</dd>
-<dt id="argument" class="glossary">argument</dt>
-<dd class="glossary">The term should not be confused with, and is not a synonym for, <g key="parameter">parameter</g>.
-An argument is one of possibly several expressions that are passed to a function.
-It is the actual value that is passed.
-Parameters and arguments are distinct, but related concepts.
-Parameters are variables and arguments are the values assigned to those variables.</dd>
 <dt id="ascii" class="glossary">ASCII</dt>
-<dd class="glossary">A standard way to represent the characters commonly used in the Western European languages as 7- or 8-bit integers, now superceded by <g key="unicode">Unicode</g>.</dd>
+<dd class="glossary">A standard way to represent the characters commonly used in the Western European languages as 7- or 8-bit integers, now largely superceded by <g key="unicode">Unicode</g>.</dd>
 <dt id="assembler" class="glossary">assembler</dt>
 <dd class="glossary">A <g key="compiler">compiler</g> that translates software written in <g key="assembly_code">assembly code</g> into machine instructions.</dd>
 <dt id="assembly_code" class="glossary">assembly code</dt>
 <dd class="glossary">A low-level programming language whose statements correspond closely to the actual <g key="instruction_set">instruction set</g> of a particular kind of processor.</dd>
 <dt id="assertion" class="glossary">assertion</dt>
-<dd class="glossary">A <g key="boolean">Boolean</g> expression that must be <g key="true">true</g> at a certain point in a program.
-Assertions may be built into the language (e.g., <g key="python">Python</g>'s <code>assert</code> statement) or provided as functions (e.g., <g key="r_language">R</g>'s <code>stopifnot</code>).
-They are often used in testing, but are also put in <g key="production_code">production code</g> to check that it is behaving correctly.
-In many languages, assertions should not be used to perform data-validation as they may be silently dropped by compilers and interpreters under optimization conditions.
-Using assertions for data validation can therefore introduce security risks.
-Unlike many languages, R does not have an <code>assert</code> statement which can be disabled, and so use of <g key="package">package</g> such as <code>assertr</code> for data validation does not create security holes.</dd>
+<dd class="glossary">A <g key="boolean">Boolean</g> expression that must be true at a certain point in a program.
+Assertions may be built into the language (e.g., Python's <code>assert</code> statement) or provided as functions (as with Node's <code>assert</code> library).</dd>
 <dt id="associative_array" class="glossary">associative array</dt>
 <dd class="glossary">See <g key="dictionary">dictionary</g>.</dd>
 <dt id="asynchronous" class="glossary">asynchronous</dt>